lukemorton/lukemorton.co.uk/thoughts/2017-01-15-deploying-go-on-zeit-now.md

 EXPOSE 3000
 ```

 Not much to it is there.
 Make sure you save this as `Dockerfile` in the same directory as your `hello.go` file.
 All it does is copy `hello.go` into the container, compiles it into a binary, runs that binary and exposes the port 3000.
+Again you can replace `lukemorton` with your own GitHub username.

 Now we are ready to deploy: